gschmutz/stream-processing-workshop/08-stream-processing-and-analytics/README.md

 USE CATALOG hive_catalog;
 ```

-list all databases withing the hive catalog
+List all databases within the Hive catalog:

 ```sql
 SHOW DATABASES;